LaurenGold/Planetary-Visor/README.md

 c.
 [Windows](https://drive.google.com/drive/u/0/folders/17XL8BXiAt1yD2579Hp4jL3Yb1FRPufyY)
 ## Contents
 This repository contains a Unity project (version 2019.4) with a cross-platform VR scene, as well as a desktop scene.
+Instructions:
 To use Planetary Visor in VR, open the “Visor Main XR scene”.
 To use Visor in desktop mode, open the “Desktop Visor” scene.

-Instructions for use:

-Add [this file](https://drive.google.com/file/d/1CCanj8WCWzXFJ99qGjfwHSd6wggRgGys/view?usp=sharing) to the Assets/Resources folder.
+Add [the ssa file](https://drive.google.com/file/d/1CCanj8WCWzXFJ99qGjfwHSd6wggRgGys/view?usp=sharing) to the Assets/Resources folder.
-To add the accompanying HiRISE mesh, find it [here](https://drive.google.com/file/d/1cAhYsbwRMsdiet7UFBo99PIZeNEpnXHr/view?usp=sharing) and drag it to the Assets/Resources/Images folder.
+Optional: To add the accompanying [HiRISE mesh](https://drive.google.com/file/d/1cAhYsbwRMsdiet7UFBo99PIZeNEpnXHr/view?usp=sharing), drag it to the Assets/Resources/Images folder.
 ## Import your own datasets
 To visualize your own processed data with Planetary Visor, navigate to Assets/Resources and simply replace the the ddr.bytes file with your own.
 Additionally, you can add your own reflectance data by swapping out the ssa file for your own.
 ## Terrain